I. CMPs doubled in OIG Exclusion Violations 2014

 III.
 Monthly OIG Exclusion Screening Is Essential

 From this data, we can conclude that no matter the size, location, or industry, providers and health care organizations must be checking all their employees and vendors for exclusions against the LEIE, SAM, and state lists monthly.
 The OIG is not slowing down enforcement of exclusion violations.
 The OIG posted its first exclusion action of 2015 with a CMP collection of $431,041.28 for one excluded employee.
 Conducting proper screening may seem burdensome, but Exclusion Screening, LLCSM can help your practice comply with state and federal exclusion screening obligations at a low, fixed price.
-Contact us for a free consultation at 1-800-294-0952 or fill out our online service form today.
+Contact us for a free consultation at 1-800-294-0952 or fill out our online service form, found below, today.